jrtechs/NodeJSBlog/blogContent/posts/data-science/lets-build-a-genetic-algorithm.md

 ```

-Now that we have genes, we can create Chromosomes.
+Now that we have genes, we can create chromosomes.
 Chromosomes are simply collections of genes.
-Whatever language you make this in, make sure that when you create a new Chromosome it
+Whatever language you make this in, make sure that when you create a new chromosome it
-is has a [deep copy](https://en.wikipedia.org/wiki/Object_copying) of the genetic information rather than a shallow copy.
+is has a [deep copy](https://en.wikipedia.org/wiki/Object_copying) of the original genetic information rather than a shallow copy.
-A shallow copy is when you simple copy the object pointer where a deep copy is actually creating a full new object.
+A shallow copy is when you simple copy the object pointer where a deep copy is actually creating a new object.
-If you fail to do a deep copy, you will have weird issues where multiple Chromosomes will share the same DNA.
+If you fail to do a deep copy, you will have weird issues where multiple chromosomes will share the same DNA.

-In this class I added helper functions to clone and create a new Chromosome.
+In this class I added helper functions to clone the chromosome as a random copy.
 You can only create a new chromosome by cloning because I wanted to keep the program generic and make no assumptions about the domain.
-Since you only provide the min/max information for the genes once, cloning an existing chromosome is the easy way of ensuring that all chromosomes contain similarly behaved genes.
+Since you only provide the min/max information for the genes once, cloning an existing chromosome is the easiest way of
+ ensuring that all corresponding chromosomes contain genes with identical extrema.

 ```javascript